acon96/home-llm/docs/Setup.md

 2. Select "+ Expose Entities" in the bottom right
 3. Check any entities you would like to be exposed to the conversation agent.

-> 🛑 ✋🏻 Security Warning
->
-> Any devices that you select to be exposed to the model will be added as
-> context and potentially have their state changed by the model.
->
-> Only expose devices that you want the model modifying the state of.
->
-> The model may occasionally hallucinate and issue commands to the wrong device!
->
-> Use.At.Your.Own.Risk 💣
+> Note:
+> When exposing entities to the model, you are adding tokens to the model's context.
+If you exceed the context length of the model, then your interactions with the model will fail due to the instructions being dropped out of the context's sliding window.
+> It is recommended to only expose a maximum of 32 entities to this conversation agent at this time.

 ## text-generation-webui add-on
 You can use this button to automatically download and build the addon for `oobabooga/text-generation-webui`